GitGuardian/ggtools/new-arch-migration/README.md

     If needed, specify the Kubernetes namespace with `--namespace` (default namespace is used if not specified).

+3. Configure RBAC permissions on the cluster as per the instructions provided in the [Kubernetes Application RBAC documentation](https://docs.gitguardian.com/self-hosting/installation/installation-existing-cluster#kubernetes-application-rbac) page.

-3. Clone the ggtool repository.
+4. Clone the ggtool repository.

     ```bash
     git clone https://github.com/GitGuardian/ggtools.git
     cd ggtools/new-arch-migration/scripts
     ```

-4. You can now migrate GitGuardian to the new architecture using the following command line:
+5. You can now migrate GitGuardian to the new architecture using the following command line:

     ```bash
     # For Online installation